audiracmichelle/fitaviz/README.md

 # fitaviz
- Fitbit data manipulation for epidemiological and clinical studies.
+ Fitbit data manipulation tool for epidemiological and clinical studies.